College Football Playoff: Selection Committee

-The committee members include one current athletic director from each of the five "major" conferences—ACC, Big Ten, Big 12, Pac-12, and SEC—also known as the Power Five conferences.
+The committee members include one current athletic director from each of the four major conferences—ACC, Big Ten, Big 12, and SEC—also known as the Power conferences.
 Other members are former coaches, players, athletic directors, and administrators, plus a retired member of the media.
 The goal was for the panel to consist proportionally of current "Power Five" athletic directors, former coaches, and a third group of other voters, excluding current conference commissioners, coaches, and media members.
 During the selection process, organizers said they wanted the committee to be geographically balanced.
 Conference commissioners submitted lists totaling more than 100 names from which to select the final committee members.